 - Bonus points for the DVD chapter also saying, "She Really Was Kidnapped".

-- It's X, I Hate X: The serial killer tells Barbara "You remind me of my mother.
+- It's X, I Hate X: The serial killer tells Barbara "You look like my mother.
 I hate my mother."

 - Large Ham: Barbara and Sam.